alexminder/systemd-networkd_saltstack_state/README.md

-# SaltStack states to configure network managed by `systemd-networkd`.
+# SaltStack states to configure network managed by systemd-networkd.

 Install and configure `systemd-networkd`.